aauren/jelu-importer/README.md

 ![Jelu Importer icon](static/assets/book-arrow-circle.svg)

-Jelu Importer is a Firefox browser extension that scrapes metadata from popular book catalog pages (Goodreads, Amazon Books, Google Books, and Audible) and sends it to a self-hosted Jelu instance.
+Jelu Importer is a Firefox browser extension that scrapes metadata from popular book catalog pages (Goodreads, Amazon Books, etc.) and sends it to a self-hosted Jelu instance.
 The add-on focuses on giving users a fast, editable preview before import so they can clean up titles, IDs, narrators, and other fields.

 ## Screenshots